 This was a beautiful church we visited on our way back from Guanajuato.

 On our last night we ate at Salsabor Prehispanic Delicatessen.
-It’s run by artist Isis Rodriguez and famed chef, Alfonso Lopez De Anda.
+(This placed closed) It’s run by artist Isis Rodriguez and famed chef, Alfonso Lopez De Anda.
 “I cook each ingredient separately so it is able to tell its own story, then it’s cooked with all the others so they all tell a story together…” He had us at ‘ingredient’!

 He even made traditional Aztec hot chocolate for us!